Germany's COVID vaccinations hit Easter snag | DW | 31.03.2021

 Berlin vaccinates every day, usually 9 a.m. to 7 p.m., and has said it will do so through Easter.

-But other states, like the small, western state of Saarland, for example, never open vaccination centers on Sundays, when much of public life in Germany is closed.
+But other states, like the small, western state of Saarland, for example, never open vaccination centers on Sundays, when much of public life in Germany is at a standstill.

 The states say there is no point offering appointments when there is no supply.
 Regular weekday hours are more than enough time to get through their allotted doses, they say.